-The committee is voted in each year at the Annual General Meeting.
-Contact details for each committee member can be found here.
+The club's committee is composed of volunteer members who are voted in each year at the Annual General Meeting.

 If you are interested in taking on a committee role, please contact the Chairperson.